 Carrboro Bike Parking Dec-16 This section summarizes Carrboro's current bike parking requirements, providing the background information necessary to compare Carrboro to national leaders in bicycle parking and our proposed prioritization model.
 Safe bike parking is often regarded as a major concern for cyclists and can even be considered as a barrier to entry for potential cyclists.
 Specifically in regards to Section 15-291 Number of Parking Spaces Required in the Carrboro Land Use Ordinance, the Comprehensive Bicycle Transportation Plan requires that the 5 bicycle parking spaces used as a replacement parking space are both provided by the developer and conveniently located near a building entrance - a step up from the language in the Land Use Ordinance.
 1. A bicycle storage room, bicycle lockers, or bicycle racks within a building; 2.
 Bicycle racks or lockers in a parking structure, underneath an awning or marquee, or near a main building; or 3.
 Bicycle racks on the public right-of-way with approval from the Town or State and where such racks do not conflict with pedestrian use.
 Recommend that the Town compare requests for additional parking infrastructure to determine their level of priority.
 There was a decision tree that was developed so files each project into a priority tier and determines which requests should be filled first.
 This approach is well-suited to this task because it is easily applied, easily modified according to values and regulations, and transparent.
 This decision tree begins with two pre-conditions that must be met for the project to reach a prioritization tier.
-The first pre-conditions that must be met for the project to reach a prioritization tier.
-The first pre-conditions that evailable right of way at this location.
-The term "available" should be considered a loaded term: the right of way is only "available" for bicycle parking if installing the facility does not compromise design or legal (e.g., ADA compliance) standards. ----------------------- -------- --- ---
+The first pre-condition that each proposed site must meet is that it must be near destinations.
+These destinations might be residential, commercial, civic, industrial, recreational, or otherwise.
+Second, there must be available right of way at this location.
+The term "available" should be considered a loaded term: the right of way is only "available" for bicycle parking if installing the facility does not compromise design or legal (e.g., ADA compliance) standards. ----------------------- -------- --- --